Knowing what to spend on renovations, or rather what not to spend, is one of the keys to successful property investing.

 9. Adding Value Vs Increasing Return – Where is The Best Bang for Your Buck?

 The final consideration comes back to the purpose we began with.
-Renovating your own home is generally about improving enjoyment and liveability for yourself as well as adding value, or preparing it for sale to achieve a higher price.
+Renovating your own home is generally about improving enjoyment and liveability for yourself.
+But it can also be done to add value.

 Renovating an investment property can also be about increasing its value but will also be geared around increasing the return.
 Some items carry more bang for your buck in terms of ROI